Loitering for the Purpose of Prostitution – Penal Code 653.22

 - the suspect is known to law enforcement for prostituting due to prior related sex crime convictions within the past years.

-Any or all these factors are commonly known to indicate that someone is solicitation prostitution.
+Any or all these factors are commonly known to indicate that someone is soliciting prostitution.

 Prior convictions for prostitution